 J. Mark Dady | Franchisee Lawyer

-J. Mark Dady is a partner at Dady & Gardner, where he focuses his practice on the representation of franchisees, dealers, and distributors.
+J. Mark Dady, the Managing Partner of Dady & Gardner, focuses his practice on the representation of franchisees, dealers, and distributors.
 Mark received a Bachelor of Science from the University of Colorado at Boulder, and graduated magna cum laude from William Mitchell College of Law in St. Paul, Minnesota.

 Since joining Dady & Gardner, Mark has represented clients in all stages of disputes, including negotiating the terms of his clients’ franchise and dealer agreements, arguing dispositive motions, obtaining favorable trial and arbitration outcomes—including prevailing in a 22 day jury trial—and, when necessary, successfully defending those outcomes before appellate courts.

 Mark represents businesses of all sizes, and has experience in representing clients on issues involving the initial review of franchise and dealer agreements, fraud and misrepresentation, unlawful financial performance representations, breach of contract, and wrongful termination, among others.

 Mark and his family reside in the St. Paul, Minnesota area.